rgvlee/EntityFrameworkCore.Testing/README.md

 The library supports creation using a parameterless constructor if that's all you have, however the assumption is that using such a constructor will result in a usable `DbContext`.
 To be clear, this library is intended to extend the in-memory provider and as such I don't recommend falling back on this unless you know what you're doing.

-Finally, if you don't have a constructor that meets these requirements and you haven't specified any constructor parameters, you'll get a `MissingMethodException` and you'll need to add one or specify constructor parameters as per the next section.

 ### Creating by type using a specific constructor on your DbContext
 If you're like me your `DbContext` constructor will have other parameters; loggers, current user and so on.
 Simply provide the constructor parameters for the constructor you want the library to use.